Command Line Interface#

 - Locations Before Projects:

-You can’t work in a project through the CLI until you’ve activated the particular remote the project is on in the terminal.
+You can’t work in a project through the CLI until you’ve activated the particular remote the project is on.

 - One Terminal, One Location, One Project: